piersfinlayson/piersfinlayson.github.io/_posts/2019-01-02-more-ram-on-a-pi.markdown

 I've spent several weeks trying to compile gcc on a Raspberry Pi Zero, and, while I haven't succeeded, I have learnt a bit more about linux memory management than I knew before, so this article pulls all of that knowledge together.

+*Update: 5 January 2019*

+I've now found the cause of my problem - read on, or see [here]({% post_url 2019-01-05-gcc-parallel-make-memory-sink %}) for more details.

 # Why?

 I'm creating a [common build container]({% post_url 2018-12-16-rust-compilation-for-raspberry-pi %}) which will run on all of x86\_64, ARMv6 and ARMv7 architectures, and build for all of those architectures.
 Not because I _need_ to run builds on a Raspberry Pi per se, but because I like to have the same environments on all the machines I work on (so all the same utilities in place on every platform).